 - Sprinkle chicken with salt and pepper.
 Add olive oil to a skillet large enough to hold all chicken pieces in one layer without crowding (use two skillets if needed).
 Turn heat to high and add chicken, skin side down.
 Cook until well browned, 7-8 minutes.
 Turn chicken over and cook the other side for 7 minutes.
 (If too much fat has rendered in the pan, remove some with a spoon.
 You need about 2-3 tablespoons to be left in the pan.)

-- Add the halved garlic cloves, flip after two and a half minutes and add the olives, rosemary, and peppers.
+- Add the halved garlic cloves, flip after two and a half minutes and add the olives, rosemary, and peppers and cherry peppers.

 - Stir in the wine and chicken stock.
-As it bubbles, scrape any residue loose with a wooden spoon.
+As it bubbles, deglaze the pan by scraping any loose bits with a wooden spoon.

-- Reduce heat to medium-low, add tomatoes, and cook for 10 more minutes, stirring occasionally, until chicken reaches 165 degrees.
+- Reduce heat to medium-low, add tomatoes and red pepper and cook for 10 more minutes, stirring occasionally, until chicken reaches 165 degrees.
 If the juices in the pan reduce too much, add 2-3 tablespoons of chicken stock or wine.
 Chicken should be very tender and tomato skins should begin to crack.

 - Transfer to a platter and serve.